Omer-Szerer/Node.js-Random-Color-Generator/README.md

 ```
 node index.js red
 ```

 <img width="511" alt="Screenshot 2024-09-10 at 14 36 09" src="https://github.com/user-attachments/assets/e049eb47-1033-46e5-9213-841ea5f10912">

 ```
 node index.js blue dark
 ```

 <img width="508" alt="Screenshot 2024-09-10 at 14 36 15" src="https://github.com/user-attachments/assets/82feafe4-4597-497a-84a5-0be5bde8f618">

+TODO:

+- [x] figure out how to print a block of 31x9 `#` characters
+- [x] figure out how to return a random color
+- [x] figure out how to return the name of the random hex code color
+- [ ] figure out how to return the '#' block colored with the random color

+- [ ] figure out how to accept a request for hue (eg. green,red,blue) and luminosity (eg. light, dark)
+- [ ] figure out how to generate random colors that match those choices